1. PERSONAL FINANCE

 Secured Credit Card vs. Prepaid Debit Card Comparison

-The following is a summary of key features of secured credit cards and prepaid debit cards:
+Here’s a breakdown of the key features of secured credit cards and prepaid debit cards:

 Secured Credit CardPrepaid Debit Card

-Impact on credit historyCould temporarily lower your credit score when you apply, and help you build credit with on-time payments and low balance.Doesn’t affect your credit to get it or use it.
+Impact on credit historyCould temporarily lower your credit score when you apply.
+Could help you build credit with on-time payments and low balance.Doesn’t affect your credit in any way.

-Regular payments neededYou must make regular monthly payments whenever you have a balance.No bills to pay, but you’re responsible for depositing the money that you want to spend.
+Regular payments neededYou must make regular monthly payments whenever you have a balance.No bills to pay, but you have to deposit the money before you spend it.

-FeesPossible annual fees and other fees, depending on the issuerPossible fees to purchase, reload, and for certain transactions, depending on the issuer.
+FeesPossible annual fees and other fees, depending on the issuerPossible fees for purchases, reloads, and for certain transactions, depending on the issuer.

 Major card logo (Visa, Mastercard, American Express)?Typically yesTypically yes